ebosnic/securalizer/README.md

-# Securelyzer 🛡️
+# Securalizer 🛡️

 Bismillah, peace and blessings upon our beloved Prophet Muhammad ﷺ

-**Securelyzer** is a full security audit tool for **DNS, HTTPS, and email authentication**.
+**Securalizer** is a full security audit tool for **DNS, HTTPS, and email authentication**.
 It’s fully generic and works against any domain/TLD.
 Perfect for security audits, pentesting, and quick checks.

 ---